-Your Advance Care Directive doesn’t need to be registered anywhere.
+Your Advance Care Directive doesn't need to be registered anywhere.
 However, the signed document, along with an Appointment of Medical Decision Maker (if one exists) can be uploaded to your My Health Record.
-Is recommended that copies are given to your Next of Kin and relevant health practitioners or health services.
+It's recommended that copies are given to your Next of Kin and relevant health practitioners or health services.

 Make your Next of Kin and family aware of the advance health directive and store it in a safe and accessible place.
 If you are storing the document with your Last Will & Testament, be sure not to staple it or attach it to the Will document in any way, otherwise it can invalidate your Will.